Namlick/Simple-Facial-Recognition/README.md

 2. Open the Datasets folder and rename the your_name file to your name, and delete the dummy file inside.

-3. Open headshots.py or headshots_picam.py (if using a picamera) and change the name to your name.
+3. Open headshots.py or headshots_picam.py (if using a picamera) code and change the name to your name.

 4. Run the headshots.py or headshots_picam.py code and use the space bar to take pictures of your face from multiple angles.
 Close the frame by pressing q.